20 REASONS TO OWN LESS STUFF

 9. You’ll spend less

-When you get used to living with less clutter and learning to be intentional and careful about what you let into your home, then you’ll probably find you spend less on stuff that you don’t really need or want and more careful about what you do spend your money on.
+When you get used to living with less stuff and become more intentional and aware about what you let into your home, then you’ll probably find you spend less money on stuff that you don’t really need or want.

 10. More focus on quality over quantity